smallelephant9516/HLM/README.md

 scikit-learn

 ### HLM-BERT
-TO use the HLM-Bert, an additional hugging face environment need to be install from here: https://huggingface.co/docs/transformers/installation
+TO use the HLM-Bert, an additional hugging face environment needs to be installed from here: https://huggingface.co/docs/transformers/installation

 ## Usage